robertdebock/ansible-role-rsyslog/README.md

 ---
 # defaults file for rsyslog

+# Set rsyslog_enable to false to completely disable the role
+rsyslog_enable: yes

 # To configure a server to reveice logs, set rsyslog_receiver to yes.
 # Not setting this value will not configure the server tor receive logs.
 # rsyslog_receiver: yes